Haimagiv28/EDA---The-Olympics/README.md

 EDA - The Olympics is a Python - Data Analyst project i worked on during Data Analyst cousre.
 The project deals with 4 research questions:
   1. What is the distribution of athletes over the years by gender?
-  2. What is the optimal age and weight for winning an olympic medal?
+  2. What is the optimal age and weight for winning an Olympic medal?
-  3. What is the distribution for winning an olympic medal in Men and Female football?
+  3. What is the distribution for winning an Olympic medal in men's and women's football?
-  4. What is the amount of medals of the United States Olympic team and its rank?
+  4. What is the number of medals for the United States Olympic team and its rank?

 In order to solve the research questions, I used the following tools:
   1. Python - Jupiter Notebook.